psychopy/workshops/source/3days/day2/pavlovia.rst

 .. nextSlide::

-Once you have made your experiment and made sure that your local folders are organised neatly ( **with one .psyexp file in this location**) you're ready to sync your project to pavlovia!.
+Once you have made your experiment and made sure that your local folders are organized neatly ( **with one .psyexp file in this location**) you're ready to sync your project to pavlovia!.

 .. image:: /_images/sync_to_pav.png
     :align: left